patomoi/ATS-20-Starter-Pack/README.md

 the Sketch offers:

 -visual changes made by VE3XLT
--battery charge mod by VE3XLT
+-battery charge mod by VE3XLT (OPTIONAL)
 -band names on screen by VE3XLT
 -band table adjustments, filling frecuency gaps and improve the step and bandwith values by CA2PEY -add the AVC function by PU2CLR